IceBreakers2021/ib-documentation/setup_unity.md

 * Go to Unity download web page (<https://unity3d.com/get-unity/download>)

-* Click on Hub download button ("**Download Unitiy Hub**")
+* Click on Hub download button ("**Download Unity Hub**")

 * Ubuntu/Linux: make downloaded AppImage executable: `chmod +x UnityHub.AppImage`

 * Open Unity Hub.

-* Click on "Installs" and than "ADD".
+* Click on "Installs" and then "ADD".

-* Click on "Unity 2020.3 (LTS)" and than "NEXT".
+* Click on "Unity 2020.3 (LTS)" and then "NEXT".

 * Click on "DONE".
-No need to install modules for now.
-Can be added later.
+No need to install modules for now, can be added later.

 * Click on top-right icon in Unity Hub and create a Unity account (ID), if not already.

 * Sign in within Unity Hub with your account.

-* Go into "Preferences" (top-right) and than into "Licence Management".
+* Go into "Preferences" (top-right) and then into "Licence Management".

 * Add a free "Personal Licence".

-* Go back to the main page of Untiy Hub.
+* Go back to the main page of Unity Hub.

-* From here you can now start a new project with the Untiy Editor!
+* From here you can now start a new project with the Unity Editor!

 ## Get to know Unity